openAIP/openaip-openair-parser/README.md

 The original OpenAIR `version 1` format specification has multiple shortcomings to meet today's demand to reflect the various types of existing airspaces and provide additional metadata on them.
 To overcome some of these shortcomings, a joint effort has been made to move forward and define an advanced OpenAIR `version 2` format that introduces several new commands.
-Please find the full [OpenAIR](https://github.com/naviter/seeyou_file_formats/blob/main/OpenAir_File_Format_Support.md) here which is maintained by Naviter.
+Please find the full [OpenAIR format specification](https://github.com/naviter/seeyou_file_formats/blob/main/OpenAir_File_Format_Support.md) here which is maintained by Naviter.

 ### Version 2 Format Commands: